briochemc/Lets_play_with_CESM/README.md

 1. Open another CLI and connect via `ssh` to `gplogin2.ps.uci.edu` (`gplogin1` and `gplogin3` go to the old machine).
     I personnaly have added the following to my laptop's `.bashrc`:
-    ```
+    ```bash
     gp2='ssh USERID@gplogin2.ps.uci.edu'
     ```
     so that I connect to `gplogin2` by simply typing in my laptop's CLI terminal:
+    ```bash
+    gp2
     ```
-    $ gp2
-    ```
     Note: from off campus you have to connect using a VPN, see www.libraries.uci.edu, click on button on upper left of page that says "Connect from Off Campus" and install the VPN software on your home PC.
     **DO NOT** download any illegal content while on the VPN! (music, movies, etc. - UCI will notice!)

-1. Copy-paste the following in the CLI prompt to load the modules for the compilers, to read and write netcdf files, and to use IDL:
+1. If it is your first ever run, you need to create those directories in your own `SCRATCH` space on Greenplanet.
+    Go ahead and `mkdir` those if they do not exist yet:
+    ```bash
+    /DFS-L/SCRATCH/moore/USERID/
+      ├── IRF_runs
+      ├── cesm_runs
+      ├── archive
+      ...
     ```

+1. Copy-paste the following in the CLI prompt to load the modules for the compilers, to read and write NetCDF files, and to use IDL:
+    ```bash
     module load intel/2018.2 openmpi/3.0.1 netcdf/4.6.1
     ml idl
     ```
     Ideally this would go in a dotfile in your setup so that there is no need to load these modules every single time.
     (Although it might be good for remembering what you are actualling using?)

-1. Copy the contents your edited `NOTES_12_12` and paste them in greenplanet file to build, compile, and run your first job.
+1. Copy the contents your edited `NOTES_12_12` and paste them in Greenplanet file to build, compile, and run your first job.
     Do not plot right away as you need to setup the directories for plotting (right?).

-1. Then, copy your newly named and edited batch script `xyz.abc_12_12.slurm` from your laptop to this new `xyz.abc` directory on greenplanet.
+1. Then, copy your newly named and edited batch script `xyz.abc_12_12.slurm` from your laptop to this new `xyz.abc` directory on Greenplanet.
     (This could probably be improved by using git for it?)
     I personnaly have a function for that in my local .bashrc that looks like
-    ```
+    ```bash
     function cp2gp2_cesmruns() # Copy to greenplanet cesm_runs (via gplogin2)
     {
       scp -r $1 pasquieb@gplogin2.ps.uci.edu:/DFS-L/SCRATCH/moore/pasquieb/cesm_runs/$2
     }
     ```
     so that I only need to type
-    ```
+    ```bash
     cp2gp2_cesmruns xyz.abc_12_12.slurm xyz.abc/
     ```

 1. Once your job has been submitted, you can directly type the following in the console:
-    - `squeue` to list all jobs currently running on greenplanet
+    - `squeue` to list all jobs currently running on Greenplanet
     - `squeue –u jkmoore` to list all jobs submitted by `jkmoore` currently running (`u` is for user)
     - `squeue –q moore_fast6` to list all jobs in the `moore_fast6` (outdated!) queue.
 The output at command line should look like: